Introduction to Seattle-Tacoma International Airport

-With over 46.9 million passengers in 2017, Seattle-Tacoma International Airport (SEA) is the largest airport in the Pacific Northwest, serving as a hub for both Alaska Airlines and Delta Air Lines.
-Seattle's location as the closest West Coast city to both Europe and Asia makes it an ideal international gateway, a fact that has made Seattle one of the fastest-growing airports in North America for the past five years..
-As the headquarters of major multinational...
+With over 51.8 million passengers in 2019, Seattle-Tacoma International Airport (SEA) is the largest airport in the Pacific Northwest and the 8th largest in North America.
+SEA serves as a hub for both Alaska Airlines and Delta Air Lines.
+Seattle's location as the closest West Coast city to both Europe and Asia makes it an ideal international gateway, a fact that has made Seattle one of the fastest-growing airports in North America for the past five years.

 As the headquarters of major multinational corporations such as Boeing, Microsoft, Amazon, Starbucks, and the Gates Foundation,...

 Including the latest additions, JetBlue customers now have access to more than 80 destinations in Qatar’s network from its main DOH hub.